Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for

-On the other hand, pH was getting lower and it was reading 7.1 ppm.
-This didn't worry me a lot because according to my digital pool water test kit, the lowest it pH can go is 6.8 and still be okay and non-destructive.
+On the other hand, pH was lower, reading 7.1.
+This dint worry me much because according to my digital pool water test kit and pool calculator, the lowest it pH can go is 6.8 and still be okay and non-destructive.
 Plus, the aeration process wasn't finished.

-This meant that total alkalinity was inching closer to my target value, despite pH going down.
-Again, don't worry about the pH because you can balance it later using the 'magical' aeration process.
+This means that total alkalinity was inching closer to my target value of 100, despite pH going down.
+(Again, don't worry much about the pH yet, because you can balance it later using the 'magical' aeration process.)

 6. Take Final Water Test 48 Hours Later